2010 Walsall Metropolitan Borough Council election

-Election result
+Election results

-The results saw the Conservative remain in control of the council, with no change in their majority.
+The results saw the Conservatives remain in control of the council, with no change in their majority.
 Labour gained Birchills-Leamore from the Conservatives, but also lost St Matthews back to the Conservatives.

 One seat was vacant in Bloxwich West after the election, as the former Conservative mayor of Walsall Melvin Pitt, whose seat had not been up for election, died on election night.